gemmarepiso/page/index.md

 I am a Ph.D. candidate at the UCLA Spanish and Portuguese Department.
 My primary areas of research are first language acquisition and the development of bilingual child grammars.
 In addition, I work on the phonetics and phonology of adult Spanish heritage speakers.
 I am advised by Ji Young Kim and Victoria Mateu.

 Check out my **teaching** [site](./teaching.md) for a list of courses.
+- I will be teaching a course on Language Acquisition at San Diego State University in Spring 2021
 - I have designed hybrid classes for L2 Catalan learners (with the support of an UCOP ILTI grant).
 - Teaching Catalan as a foreign language has also informed my research.
 Specifically, I have examined the profiles of L2 Catalan students.
 This is joint work with Anna Tudela-Isanta, Josep Vidal-Arráez and Ruben Manuel Oronich published in [*Treballs de Sociolingüística*](https://www.raco.cat/index.php/TSC/article/view/374466).
 A new study on the motivation to learn L2 Catalan has just been accepted by *International Journal of Multilingualism*.